frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 We could resolve to make our hearts conform to the Will of God.
 We can ask Our Lord for His blessing on all our efforts to extend His kingdom through our apostolate of friendship and confidence.

-*"*This is the calling of Christians, that is our apostolic task, the desire which should consume our soul: to make this kingdom of Christ a reality, to eliminate hatred and cruelty, to spread throughout the earth the strong and soothing balm of love" (Josemaría Escrivá, *Christ is Passing By*, Point 183).
+St. Josemaría says in *Christ Is Passing By*, *"*This is the calling of Christians, that is our apostolic task, the desire which should consume our soul: to make this kingdom of Christ a reality, to eliminate hatred and cruelty, to spread throughout the earth the strong and soothing balm of love" (Josemaría Escrivá, *Christ Is Passing By*, Point 183).

 If we are to make these ideals into a reality, we need to turn once again to Our Lady.
 "Mary, the Holy Mother of Our King, the Queen of our heart, looks after us as only she knows how.
 Mother of mercy, throne of grace: we ask you to help us compose, verse by verse, the simple poem of charity in our own life and the lives of the people around us; it is 'like a river of peace' (Isa.
 66:12), for you are a sea of inexhaustible mercy" (*ibid*., Point 187).